 St. Mary Catholic School is committed to creating an environment that affirms the dignity of all persons within the school community.
-SMCS is dedicated to nurturing spiritual growth, strengthening moral values, and developing academic excellence.
+SMCS is dedicated to nurturing spiritual growth through seeking truth; strengthening moral values through the understanding of Catholic virtues; and developing academic excellence within the practice of rigorous instruction for all learners.
+SMCS strives to develop the virtues of diligence, kindness, charity and self-control in our learners so that they may demonstrate the love of Christ towards themselves, their parents, their school, and their community.